×

 Symptoms

 A deficiency in vitamin D may present as muscle weakness and aching bones.
 However, for many people, the signs are subtle.
-Yet, even without symptoms, too little vitamin D can pose health risks.
+Low vitamin D can pose health risks that show no symptoms

 Frequent Illness or Infection

-Vitamin D is essential for boosting the immune system, enabling the body to fight off infections from viruses and bacteria effectively.
+Vitamin D plays a necessary role in strengthening the immune system and helps the body defend itself against viral and bacterial infections.
 This is because vitamin D directly interacts with the cells responsible for addressing infection.

 Hair Loss